Louisblack/IoT_with_Node/readme.md

 ## Installing Node.js

-I used NVM to install the latest version of Node.
-More information [here](https://github.com/creationix/nvm).
+If you use the package manager like apt-get you might get an older version of Node.
+Node 4 is the current LTS release and supports lots of nice ES6 features.

 ## rpi  gpio

-The examples I showed use the module [rpi-gpio](https://www.npmjs.com/package/rpi-gpio).
+The examples I showed use the module [rpi-gpio](https://www.npmjs.com/package/rpi-gpio) but there are many more to choose from.